SvPolina/Sound_classification/README.md

 - data_utils: utility functions.
 - KMeans_F  : functions utilized for implementation of KMeans algorithm.
 - KNN_F :functions utilized for implementation of KNN algorithm.
-- submission_F: notebook with listed detailed steps from exploratory analysis to performance evaluation.
+- Submission_F: notebook with listed detailed steps from exploratory analysis to performance evaluation.